Tulsa vs. South Florida NCAA Football Odds, Plays and Insights | October 16, 2021

 Over/Under Insights

-- Tulsa and its opponents have gone over the current 58-point total in three of five games (60%) this season.
+- Tulsa and its opponents have combined to score more than 57 points in three of five games this season.

-- So far this season, 60% of South Florida's games (3/5) have had more combined points than Saturday's total of 58.
+- South Florida and its opponents have combined to score more than 57 points in three of five games this season.

-- Saturday's over/under is 13.3 points higher than the combined 44.7 PPG average of the two teams.
+- The two teams combine to score 44.7 points per game, 12.3 less than the over/under in this contest.

 Tulsa Stats and Trends